ShreyashM17/ShreyashM17/README.md

 - 👋 Hi, I’m @ShreyashM17
 - 👀 I’m interested in quantum physics, web development, designing and machine learning
-- 🌱 I’m currently learning mechanical engineering
+- 🌱 I’m currently a web developer

 <!---
 ShreyashM17/ShreyashM17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.